amanbasu/amanbasu.github.io/index.md

 Application of Deep Learning and Computer Vision in the domain of Medical Imaging, Nuclear Physics, and Signal Processing.

 ## Volunteering Experience
-- **Teaching Assistant** for Nvidia DLI Workshop - topics on Computer Vision, DL for multiple data types, and CUDA programming under [Dr. Priyanka Sharma](https://www.linkedin.com/in/drpriyankasharma/) at Mahindra École Centrale, Hyderabad, India.
+- **Teaching Assistant** <p align="justify">for Nvidia DLI Workshop - topics on Computer Vision, DL for multiple data types, and CUDA programming under [Dr. Priyanka Sharma](https://www.linkedin.com/in/drpriyankasharma/) at Mahindra École Centrale, Hyderabad, India.</p>

 ## Publications